My Agent Remembers Better Than I Do (Part 2)

 The daily maintenance cron at 2 AM enforces all of this automatically.
 It deduplicates daily logs, archives old files, regenerates indexes, and flags anything over the size limits.

-Governance isn't glamorous.
-But it's the difference between a system that works for 2 weeks and one that works for 2 years.
+None of this is glamorous, but it's the difference between a system that works for 2 weeks and one that's still usable after 2 years.

 What I Learned

 2. Retrieval quality matters more than retrieval quantity.
-Saving everything is easy.
-Finding the right thing later is hard.
-Hybrid search + MMR + temporal decay turned noisy results into useful ones.
+Saving everything is easy; finding the right thing later is the hard part.
+Hybrid search, MMR, and temporal decay are what turned noisy results into useful ones.

 3. Memory systems need maintenance schedules.
-Just like databases need vacuum and compaction, agent memory needs deduplication, archival, and distillation.
-Automate it or it won't happen.
+Databases need vacuum and compaction, and agent memory is no different — it needs deduplication, archival, and distillation.
+If you don't automate that, it won't happen.

 4. Workspace structure is a feature.
 Without explicit governance, agents default to dumping everything in one place.
-Write the rules.
-Enforce them with crons.
-Your future self will thank you.
+Writing the rules down and enforcing them with crons is what keeps the workspace from drifting into entropy over months of use.

-5. Compaction is the enemy.
-Or rather, unprotected compaction is the enemy.
-Memory flush before compaction turns a data loss event into a checkpoint.
+5. Compaction is the enemy — or more precisely, unprotected compaction is.
+A memory flush before compaction turns what would be a data loss event into a checkpoint.

 6. Layer your defenses.
 No single mechanism catches everything.
-Immediate writes catch 80%.
-Checkpoints catch 15%.
-Daily maintenance catches the rest.
-Stack them.
+Immediate writes catch roughly 80%, checkpoints catch another 15%, and daily maintenance picks up the rest.
+The point is to stack them so nothing falls through.

 The Numbers